am-cassini/quickjot/README.md

 4. **Edit Notes**: Click on any note to open the edit modal
 5. **Delete Notes**: Use the delete button in the edit modal to remove notes

-## For comprehensive examination purposes only (Web Systems and Technology).
+## For comprehensive examination purposes only.
+(Web Systems and Technology)